Thaddeus Ross (Marvel Cinematic Universe): Secretary of State and the Sokovia Accords

 By 2016, Ross had suffered from a heart attack and underwent thirteen hours of a triple bypass surgery, and consequently retires from the military.
 He is appointed as the United States Secretary of State by President Matthew Ellis.
 He visits the Avengers Compound and presents the Avengers with the Sokovia Accords, a set of legal documents signed by 117 countries, designed to regulate the activities of powered individuals such as themselves.
 He gives Stark thirty-six hours to bring Rogers in for violating the Accords by aiding Bucky Barnes who was a suspect in a terrorist bombing at the United Nations.
 After Stark brings in Rogers's allies (Sam Wilson, Wanda Maximoff, Clint Barton and Scott Lang), Ross locks them up in the Raft, a maximum security prison designed to hold enhanced people.

-Sometime after the Avengers Civil War, Ross undergoes a second triple bypass surgery, (Note: As mentioned in Black Widow (2021).) and is now dying from heart failure.
+Sometime after the Avengers Civil War, Ross undergoes a second triple bypass surgery, (Note: As mentioned in Black Widow (2021), and cited by Screen Rant.) and is now dying from heart failure.
 Running out of hope, Ross reapproaches Sterns, who develops pills to keep him alive.
 Ross refuses to release Sterns for fear that he would no longer make the pills.
 Unbeknownst to Ross, Sterns then alters the pills and adds gamma radiation wanting to destroy Ross' legacy.
 Ross later pursues Natasha Romanoff who is in violation of the Accords for assisting Rogers.
 Ross tracks Romanoff down to a train station with a SWAT team, only to find her tracker.
 He later tracks her down to the destruction of the Red Room which Romanoff orchestrated.
 Sometime after, Ross becomes acquainted with a former Black Widow assassin, Ruth Bat-Seraph.
 Later, Ross attempts to contact Stark about Rogers and Romanoff breaking into the Raft to free their allies; Stark puts Ross on hold, much to his annoyance.

 In 2018, Ross contacts James Rhodes at the Avengers Compound about the disappearance of Vision.
 After seeing Vision brought in by Rogers, Wilson, Romanoff, and Maximoff, he orders Rhodes to arrest them.
 When Rhodes refuses, Ross responds by placing him under court-martial.
 Ross later falls victim to the Blip.
 In 2023, Ross is revived and attends Stark's funeral.